jaysaurus/Co.Koa/miniSite/documentation/DMStaticResources.md

 Co.Koa extends mongoose's core functionality with a numeric enum type courtesy of the ['mongoose-type-number-enums'](https://www.npmjs.com/package/mongoose-type-number-enums) npm package.

 **Example use:**
 Let's suppose you're coding an application for a book shop.
-The book shop only sells 3 formats of physical books: paperback, hardback and spiral-bound.
-We could, arguably, model this logic with an enum.
+The book shop only sells 3 formats of physical book: paperback, hardback and spiral-bound.
+We could (arguably) model this logic with an enum.
 JavaScript doesn't natively support the Enum type, but we could simulate something similar by adding such an enum to Co.Koa's `./api/Enums.js` file:

 ```javascript
 module.exports = {